School-Based Health Center Program

 About School-Based Health Centers

-The legislation defines a school-based health center (SBHC) as “a collaboration between the community, the school, and a sponsoring [healthcare] agency that operates the school-based health center, which is a student-focused health center located in or adjacent to a school that provides integrated medical, behavioral health, and other health care services such as dental care.”
-The healthcare sponsor can be a community clinic, hospital, healthcare system, public health department, locally controlled tribal health clinic, and/or tribal health program.
+School-based health centers (SBHCs) are student-focused health centers located in or next to a school.
+Students can receive integrated medical, mental health, and other health care services, such as dental care.
+SBHCs can be operated by a community clinic, hospital, healthcare system, public health department, locally controlled tribal health clinic, or tribal health program.

 Washington State’s first SBHC program began in Seattle in 1989.
-Today, there are over 70 SBHCs by more than 25 health care sponsors throughout the state.
+Today, there are over 70 SBHCs sponsored by more than 25 different health care organizations throughout the state.
+SBHCs can help improve school attendance, reduce barriers to learning, and improve access to preventive health care and early intervention services.
 You can find more information on SBHCs on the Washington School-Based Health Alliance website.

 In 2021, DOH requested additional support for the new SBHC Program to respond to the growing mental and behavioral health needs of young people.
 This included a request for funding to expand and improve behavioral health screening, referral and care for adolescents and transition-age youth in both academic and non-academic settings, including in SBHCs.
 See the Behavioral Health SBHC Grant Information page for more details.

-- Two new grant-funded SBHCs opened their doors.
+- Five new grant-funded SBHCs began providing services

 You can read more in the 2023 implementation update fact sheet (PDF) or read about the grantees’ projects on the SBHC Story Map.